 As usual, I’m always happy to see constant new research and studies published linking social media and our mental health or societal expectations.

-The BBC published a piece on a recent Oxford study finding there to be no correlation between technology use and mental health issues in teenagers.
+The BBC published a piece on a recent Oxford study.
+They found no correlation between technology use and mental health issues in teenagers.

-I have always been drawn to any relationship between how, when, and why we use social media, and how it can affect us mentally.
+I have always been drawn to how, when, and why we use social media.
+How does it affect us mentally?
 My first blog was even called Philip on Tech!

-The basis of the recent study was a sliding scale that teenagers would use to rate their online usage and also their general feelings and wellness.
+The basis of the study was a sliding scale teenagers used to rate their online usage and also their general wellness.